-Predicted noise levels Specialist work required (scaffold erection, woodworking machines, hot work etc.) and proof of competence of those undertaking this work Plant and tools to be used (power drills, saws, compressors etc.) Physical precautions to be used and details of supplier (barriers, screens, warning signs, fire extinguishers etc.) PPE to be used; who it will be used by and what training will be given (hard hats, dust masks, gloves, overalls, ear plugs etc.) Details of the working platform (mobile tower, trestles, ladders, steps) Access required by other contractors to locate services or undertake an installation; who; when When structure will be signed off by an independent structural engineer (normally arranged by the organiser) Arrangements for safe dismantling Work at the venue will not commence with approval of this document and supporting in but the permission of the organiser or their appointed representative.
-Their formation must be confirmed below.
-Organiser's comments: Name: Date: Organiser's signature:
+Predicted noise levels

+Specialist work required (scaffold erection, woodworking machines, hot

+work etc.) and proof of competence of those undertaking this work

+Plant and tools to be used (power drills, saws, compressors etc.)

+saws, compressors etc.)

+Physical precautions to be used and details of supplier (barriers, screens,

+warning signs, fire extinguishers etc.)

+PPE to be used; who it will be used by

+and what training will be given (hard hats, dust masks, gloves, overalls, ear plugs etc.)

+plugs etc.)

+Details of the working platform (mobile tower, trestles, ladders, steps)

+Access required by other contractors to locate services or undertake an

+installation; who; when

+When structure will be signed off by an

+independent structural engineer (normally arranged by the organiser)

+Arrangements for safe dismantling

+Analigements for sale distributing

+Work at the venue will not commence witho but the permission of the organiser or their appointed representative.
+Their

+approval of this document and supporting ir

+Organiser's comments:

+Name:

+Date:

+Organiser's signature: